 Pygmy elephants are fully protected species under Schedule 1 of the Sabah Wildlife Conservation Enactment 1997.
 Anyone found guilty of killing them could be jailed up to five years and slapped with a fine of RM250,000.

-The Ministry of Water, Land, and Natural Resources viewed the brutal killing of the elephant as a serious offense.
+The Ministry of Water, Land, and Natural Resources viewed the brutal killing of the elephant as a severe offense.

 Since this incident involved the use of firearms, the ministry, in cooperation with the police, would assist the Sabah Wildlife Department in tracking down the poachers.